 - ¼ teaspoon sea salt or pink salt

 - In a medium mixing bowl add warm water, yeast, and sugar.
 Let sit for a couple of minutes or until it looks foamy.

 - Pour in the remaining 1 ½ cups of warm water.
 Add an extra ¼ cup if the dough seems to dry.
 You want a wet dough,

 - Stir in the flour one cup at a time.
 Make sure you have accurately measured cups of flour.
 Mix until the dough comes together.

-- In a different large mixing bowl pour 4 tbsp of olive oil.
+- In a different large mixing bowl pour 4 tablespoon of olive oil.
 Transfer the dough into the bowl with the olive oil.